junxit/us-congress-bills-114/metadata.md

 - 2016-06-20 — Introduced in House
 - 2016-06-20 — Introduced in House
 - 2016-06-20 — Referred to the House Committee on Education and the Workforce.
+- 2016-07-11 — Considered under suspension of the rules. (consideration: CR H4601-4603)
+- 2016-07-11 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+138.
+- 2016-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-11 — Mr. Brat moved to suspend the rules and agree to the resolution.
+- 2016-07-11 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4601)
+- 2016-07-11 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H4601)